 Slowly pour the lye solution into the oils.
 When you do so, your lye solution will be cooler than your oils and will create a really cool effect as the high melt point fatty acids temporarily resolidify.
 (I captured it in this quick video I posted on Instagram!)

 After pouring your lye solution into the oils, stick blend the lye solution and oils together.
 At first, they will accelerate quickly and turn into a texture similar to mashed potatoes.
 Keep stirring and mixing, and the shaving soap recipe will loosen back up.

-Pop the lid back on your crockpot and cook the soap on low for an hour to two hours.
-Every fifteen to thirty minutes, stir your soap with a spatula so that the soap on the bottom doesn’t burn.
-(Meaning check your soap after the first thirty minutes and every fifteen to thirty minutes thereafter, keep an eye on it!
+Pop the lid back on your crockpot and cook the soap on low.
+Every fifteen minutes, stir your soap with a spatula so that the soap on the bottom doesn’t burn.
+(Meaning check your soap after the first fifteen minutes and every fifteen to thirty minutes thereafter, keep an eye on it!
 Different crockpots heat differently, and you could overcook the soap!)

 (Based on comments, it’s become clear that everyone’s crockpots and methods for keeping it covered are greatly affecting their results.
 If your soap begins to thicken like a taffy but has completed the other phases pictured, stop cooking it and move forward.
 Refer to the photos below to identify the stages, the last photo in this series is the “taffy” consistency you should be looking for.
 There is no harm in ending the cook “early”, so don’t be afraid to act!)